mozilla-l10n/localizer-documentation/src/products/firefox_android/testing.md

 The onboarding flow is displayed only with a fresh profile.
 It can be triggered either by clearing the app’s data/storage through *Settings → Apps → Firefox → Storage & cache*, or more quickly by long-pressing the Firefox icon and selecting *App info → Storage & cache*.
 It’s important to note that this action will **remove all your existing data**.

 Localization can be tested by changing the device language and then launching Firefox with a fresh profile.
-If you do not want to lose your data on Nightly, you can use Android Studio Code as described in the instructions above (link to section).
+If you do not want to lose your data on Nightly, you can use Android Studio Code as described in the [instructions above](#install-android-studio-code).
 Note that it’s currently not possible to test the onboarding screens in a language not supported by Android.

 ### Home screen